 Seems obvious, right?
 After all, that’s where most customers are.

 They may have attracted early adopters at the start, but now they hold on to “the majority” of the market as loyal customers.

 Remember, the majority of customers are slow to change what they buy, unless something persuades them to change their habits.

-But for challenger brands, which are new to the market, they need to start with early adopters.
+But challenger brands, which are new to the market, have to start with early adopters.
 They want to disrupt the way the category works, and early adopters are the most open to this.

 They like brands with fresh ideas and new ways of doing things.
 Early adopters like challenger brands, because they meet their need for new experiences.

 It’s all about being new and being first.

 Conclusion - The pros and cons of early adopters

 In the innovation adoption model, early adopters are often key to an innovation’s success.